AnasBarakat01/Best-Scenario-of-SignUp-LogIn/README.md

 ![table](https://github.com/AnasBarakat01/Best-Scenario-of-SignUp-LogIn/assets/155667484/3d82d8cb-6b91-4eea-a9a2-ee71db878cf4)

 I wanna discuss 3 columns in this table.
-a) "verified" : "0" -> meaning this account is not verified yet (default value).
-"1" -> this account is verified.
+a) "activated" : "0" -> meaning this account is not activated yet (default value).
+"1" -> this account is activated.

-b) activation_code.
+b) "activation_code" : here we put the activation code we created for this user, so that when user press the activation link we

-c) activation_expiry : the activation_code is valid only for one day.
+                          compare the activation code stored in the database with the one came from user.

-                                        Third step : validation
+c) "activation_expiry" : the activation code is valid only for one day.

 ## Sign Up